kristinemlarson/gnssrefl/docs/use_cases/use_nwot.md

 The site has generally not been used by geodesists and there is very little useful information about when data are available at either UNAVCO or Nevada Reno (i.e. no time series).
 After the original receiver failed in spring 2015, a new receiver was installed in late 2016 by Mark Raleigh (then at CIRES, now at the University Oregon).
-Though the nwot receiver may be tracking now, it has not been downloaded in some time and there is no working telemetry.
+The receiver stopped transmitting in 2020 and was removed in 2022.
 We will focus on the data between 2009-2015.

 ### Make a SNR File and run quickLook

 We will start by making a single SNR file.
 Here there are two options.
-The main archive for this dataset only provides the high-quality
-L2C data in the highrate (1-sec) area.
+The main archive for this dataset only provides the high-quality L2C data in the highrate (1-sec) area.
 We do not need this sample rate for GPS reflectometry, so to speed things up, we strongly encourage you to use the "special" archive option.
 Here the 1-sec data have been decimated to 15 seconds: